OCamlverse/ocamlverse.github.io/content/windows_support.md

 Windows doesn't include these utilities or any of their substitutes (or even a built-in compiler), making it much harder to support a complex library on Windows.

-Nevertheless, OCaml is gradually making a transition towards increased Windows support.
+Nevertheless, OCaml is gradually making a transition towards full Windows support.

+For newcomers the simplest option is to download and run [the latest `setup-diskuv-ocaml-windows_x86_64-<version>.exe`](https://github.com/diskuv/dkml-installer-ocaml/releases/latest) Diskuv OCaml installer.

 ## Options

+* [Diskuv-OCaml][diskuv]:
+A distribution of OCaml that uses [MSYS2] for Unix utilities and [Microsoft Visual Studio 2019](https://visualstudio.microsoft.com/vs/) for 100% Windows library compatibility, and has a traditional [`setup.exe`](https://github.com/diskuv/dkml-installer-ocaml/releases/latest) to install.
+The distribution transparently uses Unix utilities so that Windows users do not need to learn Unix.

+  The disadvantages of Diskuv OCaml are:
+    * Visual Studio 2019, even though it is automatically installed, is a multi-gigabyte program that requires Administrator permissions to install
+    * Only OCaml 4.12.1 is officially supported.
+Official support is tied to the latest OCaml version that supports debugging from Visual Studio Code [ocamlearlybird].

 * OCaml on [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) -
   Windows 10 supports Ubuntu or any other Linux distribution *natively*.
-This is by far the easiest and fastest option for using OCaml on Windows, and the one that support OCaml most fully.

   The disadvantages of this approach are:
     * By default, you'll be creating Linux binaries, which can only be run on Linux or on another